 The TJPA distinguishes operating revenues and expenses from nonoperating revenues and expenses.
-Operating revenues and expenses result from the operation of the Temporary Terminal.
+Operating revenues and operating expenses result from the operation of the Temporary Terminal.
 Any excess of actual Temporary Terminal revenues over operating expenses is restricted for the Operating and Maintenance Reserve.
-The TJPA will also generate operating revenues and expenses once the Transit Center is complete and placed into service.
+Expenses funded by an operating grant are also incurred in the operation of the Temporary Terminal.
+The TJPA will also generate operating revenues and operating expenses once the Transit Center is complete and placed into service.

-Nonoperating revenues result from a Temporary Terminal operating grant, interest income, miscellaneous, and rental revenue from tenants other than Temporary Terminal operators.
+Nonoperating revenues result from a Temporary Terminal operating grant, investment income, miscellaneous, and rental revenue from tenants other than Temporary Terminal operators.